kolbytn/mindcraft/README.md

   Or you can also use Ollama.
   To install the models used by default (generation and embedding), execute the following script:
-  `ollama pull mistral && ollama pull nomic-embed-text`
+  `ollama pull mistral:instruct && ollama pull nomic-embed-text`

 Then, clone/download this repository